 This is a complex area and you need to discuss how your overseas end-client (regardless of location) is implementing the new regulations.

 Update – March 2020 – The government has confirmed that the new rules will not apply if the client is wholly based overseas with no UK presence.
 If they do have a UK office or premises the rules will apply after April 2021.

 HMRC guidance suggests the overseas end-client will need to provide a Status Determination Statement.
 IR35 applies when you pay your taxes in the UK.

 What is a labour supply chain and does the size of entity at each stage make a difference to issuing a Status Determination Statement?

-The end-client, regardless of the number of entities in the labour supply chain, is always responsible for issuing the SDS and passing it to the next party in the chain.
+Once the new rules are implemented, the end-client, regardless of the number of entities in the labour supply chain, will always be responsible for issuing the SDS and passing it to the next party in the chain.
 It is the size of the end-client, and not the agencies in the labour supply chain, which determines whether an SDS should be prepared (‘small’ organisations are exempt from the new rules).